openskope-org/paleocar-browser/README.md

 Due to the default values for the two command line options, the above is equivalent to changing directory to `E:/SKOPE/data` and executing the jar file without any options at all.

-Note that any of the command options above also can be specified in a `application.properties` file in the directory where the application is started.
-For example, if the current directory contains such a file with the contents:
+Note that any of the command-line options described above also can be given in a `application.properties` file in the directory where the application is started.
+For example, if the current directory contains a file named `application.properties` with these contents:

     server.port                     = 8080
     raster-data-service.data-dir    = data
     static-tile-service.url         = http://demo.envirecon.org/browse/img

-then an instance of PaleoCAR browser started from this directory will accept connections on port 8000, will serve time series data from GeoTIFF files found in the data directory, and will pull map tiles from http://demo.envirecon.org/browse/img.
+then an instance of PaleoCAR browser started from this directory will accept connections on port 8080, will serve time series data from GeoTIFF files found in the `data` subdirectory, and will pull map tiles from `http://demo.envirecon.org/browse/img`.
+Options given on the command line as above will override property values given in this file.

 ### Use a remote tile server instead of locally stored map tiles